Wayne Warriors Football History

 Every Wayne / Centerville game from 1981-90 would decide the WOL title.

-Wayne was victorious only twice (1981 & 1985) during Centerville's 12 year Decade of Dominance (1975-1986).
+Wayne was victorious only twice (1981 & 1985) during Centerville's 12-year Decade of Dominance (1975-1986).

-Since 1985 Wayne holds the edge in the series, having won 23 of 40.
+Since 1985 Wayne holds the edge in the series, having won 25 of 43.

-The 1987 team was Wayne's first to go through the regular season undefeated and the first to make the playoffs.
-The Warriors made the playoffs each of the next three years as well, going 38-2 over the regular season in that four year span.
-In 1991, Centerville ran through the playoffs to the state championship game, achieving another first for Dayton Area Division I teams.
-They finished as state runners-up, losing out to Cleveland St. Ignatius, 24-21.
 Probably the most memorable game since 1984 was the 1999 week 9 matchup of undefeateds, with Wayne under the direction of second year head coach Jay Minton and led by future NFLer Will Allen.
 An estimated crowd of 13,000+ packed 5,000 seat Heidkamp Stadium(7).
 Centerville prevailed 35-14, but it would be Wayne's only loss that year until the state championship game.
 This was the first Wayne game to be televised.

 In 2005, in addition to the regular season game, the teams met in the second round of the playoffs at Paul Brown Stadium.
-Centerville lead comfortably in the fourth quarter, 28-10, when Wayne switched to their two-minute drill and caught fire.
-Alex Early threw three touchdown passes in a span of 4:19 as the Warriors shocked the Elks, 29-28.
+Centerville led comfortably in the fourth quarter, 28-10, when Wayne switched to their two-minute drill and caught fire.
+Alex Earley threw three touchdown passes in a span of 4:19 as the Warriors shocked the Elks, 29-28.
 Centerville finished the year 10-2, with their only two losses being to Wayne.

 Also noteworthy was the 2010 week 8 contest at Centerville, which was moved to Thursday night so it could be televised on ESPNU.
 Braxton Miller threw two TD passes as Wayne won that night.
 They would be victorious again four weeks later when the teams matched up in the second round of the playoffs at Welcome Stadium.
-The playoff game was one for the ages, a 35-34 double overtime thriller, with Wayne on the way to it's second state championship game.
+The playoff game was one for the ages, a 35-34 double overtime thriller, with Wayne on the way to its second state championship game.

 The 2014 season finale featured two 9-0 teams, the first time since the 1984 game that both teams were undefeated in a week 10 matchup.
 Centerville prevailed at home in a freezing rain, 19-14, with Wayne turning the ball over seven times.
-Similar to 1999 it would be Wayne's only loss until the state championship game, their third.
+Similar to 1999, it would be Wayne's only loss until the state championship game, their third.

 As a result of the Coronavirus pandemic, the 2020 regular season was shortened to six games.
-Wayne traveled to Centerville in week 3 and pulled out a 28-23 victory on a Cam Fancher 35 yard TD pass to Bryan Kinley with 14 seconds left in the game.
-Four weeks later, Centerville visited Wayne in a first round playoff matchup.
+Wayne traveled to Centerville in week 3 and pulled out a 28-23 victory on a Cam Fancher 35-yard TD pass to Bryan Kinley with 14 seconds left in the game.
+Four weeks later, Centerville visited Wayne in a first-round playoff matchup.
 The teams were tied 7-7 at halftime, before Wayne pulled away in the second half for a 20-10 victory.

-Most recently, fans at the season ending 2021 contest saw the Warriors put on a rushing clinic.
+Fans at the season ending 2021 contest saw the Warriors put on a rushing clinic.
 Bryan Kinley went for 221 yards, (214 in the first half), and Jordan Ward nearly matched him with 184.
 Each had 3 rushing touchdowns as Wayne tallied 456 yards on the ground, winning by a score of 42-21.

 In summary, Wayne and Centerville have met every year since 1956, with the exception of 1964 and 1965.
 It is the longest rivalry for either school.
-Through 2022 the teams have played 68 times in 67 years, with Centerville holding the edge 35-32-1.
+Through 2024 the teams have played 70 times in 69 years, with Centerville holding the edge 36-33-1.

 ------------------------------------------------------------------